2005 Bali bombings: Casualties

 The latest report cites 20 dead and between 101 and 129 injured.
 Some earlier reports put the number of fatalities at between 26 and 36 people, but those figures have since been lowered.
 Among those killed were 15 Indonesians, 4 Australians, and a Japanese national, not counting the 3 assassins.
 The wounded included many Indonesians, mostly Hindus while the rest were 19 Australians, 8 South Koreans, 6 Americans, 4 Japanese, 3 Canadians and 1 Briton.
-As there were no records at the hospitals or morgues on the locations from where the victims arrived, it is not possible to determine the casualty figures at each blast location separately.

 Most of the casualties were sent to Bali's Sanglah General Hospital, and mostly treated for injuries caused by broken glass.
 Others were sent to Griya Asih [sic] Hospital.
 As in the 2002 bombings, some of the injured, primarily foreign nationals, were evacuated to medical facilities in Australia and Singapore.
 The less seriously injured were evacuated to Singapore, while other casualties, among them Australians, Japanese and an Indonesian, were evacuated to treatment in Darwin, Australia aboard a Royal Australian Air Force C-130 Hercules.

 Following the 2002 Bali bombings, in which more Australians than any other nationals were killed and injured, and the 2004 bombing of Australia's Embassy in Jakarta, the latest attacks received extensive coverage in Australia and were denounced by some officials, such as Federal Opposition Leader Kim Beazley, as an attack on Australians.